 Upon Johnny’s birth, someone in his family made ONE $5,000 lump sum payment into a retirement account.
 For consistency, assume a growth rate of 7% and a retirement age of 65.

 By making ONE payment of $5,000 when Johnny is just a tiny baby, he would have nearly $500,000 at the age of 65.
 Little Johnny’s money would be worth a multiple of 100 times just by placing it in an account and letting it sit there making an annual return of 7 percent.

-To reiterate, Bill would have to make 30 payments of $5,000 starting at age 35 to have roughly the same amount as Johnny after making only ONE payment.
+To reiterate, Bill would have to make 30 payments of $5,000 starting at age 35 to have roughly the same amount as Johnny’s ONE payment.

 I get it that this is an oversimplified example since it doesn’t factor in inflation.
 For example, the purchasing power of $5,000 in the year 1982 (35 years earlier) would have been $1,946.
 With that being said, this still demonstrates the amazing power of compound interest.
 Even an investment of $1,946 would be worth nearly $200,000 at the age of 65.

-Why isn’t this topic discussed more broadly?
+Why isn’t compound interest discussed more broadly?
+Especially investing even before entering the workforce.
 Well, I’m not sure though I can speculate.

 - Babies don’t read Business Insider articles (or personal finance articles in general).
 Therefore, the audience for personal finance articles is usually adults anywhere from recent college graduates to retirees.